mrgnhnt96/revali/doc-site/docs/constructs/revali_server/context/core/data_handler.md

+---
+description: Read and write data to share across components
+---

 # Data Handler

 The `DataHandler` is a singleton object to share data between different parts of your application.
 It is a mutable property of the context object.
 The data within the `DataHandler` is stored and retrieved by type.